ci4rail/velog/README.md

 * `RTR` is `R` if the message is a remote transmission request, otherwise it is empty

 Also note the timestamp in the first row, which is the absolute time when the file was created.

+### Behavior when Disk is Full

+When the disk is full, the velog application will stop writing to the csv files.

 ## Building